 A study has shown that a male zebra finch is less likely to court a female zebra finch if he did not form any social friendships with female zebra finches when younger.

-The MMORPG Eve Online hosted the world’s largest ever online battle in space on the 28th July 2013.
-It lasted over five hours and was fought between four-thousand players!
+The MMORPG Eve Online hosted the world’s largest-ever online battle in space on July 28, 2013.
+It lasted over five hours and was fought between four thousand players!

 Hawaii’s state flag is the only US state flag to feature the Union Jack upon it.